 Many propane (NG-P) water heaters have a pilot light requiring no electrical needs.
 New NG-P water heaters and on-demand water heaters require a very small electrical usage for the gas igniter.

 When calculating storage needs of an all-electric water heater, it is important to consider the electrical requirements because the surge and kilowatt usage of heating water with electricity can be significant.
 The two primary types of electric water heating are standard electric tank water heating and newer electric heat pump water heating.
-I would highly suggest heat pump water heaters because they are significantly more efficient than standard electric water heaters.
-While all devices vary, heat pumps typically use a third as much energy (1,500-2000 watts per hour) as the older electric technology (3,500-5,000 watts per hour).
+I would highly suggest heat pump water heaters because even though the upfront cost maybe higher, they are significantly more efficient than standard electric water heaters.
+While all devices vary, heat pumps typically use a third as much energy (1,500-2000 watts per hour) as the older electric technology (3,500-5,500 watts per hour).
 If you want hot water in an outage, make sure your storage system can handle this increased load for whichever water heater you select.

 - Change space heating from forced air furnaces to heat pumps and mini-splits.

 Many homes have a forced air furnace run by natural gas and propane (NG-P).
 When we tie these appliances to battery storage, we need to include the igniter (a small load) and the blower fan (usually a medium load).
 Fuel switching space heating requires a little thought.
-A whole house heat pump replaces the gas furnace and uses the existing venting to heat or cool the home (they are also A/C).
+A whole house heat pump that replaces a gas furnace and uses the existing venting to heat or cool the home (they can also replace A/C).
 These units are usually 40-70-amps which is too large for most storage systems.
-If you want a whole house heat pump, an alternative heating (wood or NG-P fireplace, space heater or mini-split) source needs to be designed into the system for when the power is out.
+If you want a whole house heat pump, an alternative heating source (wood or NG-P fireplace, space heater or mini-split) needs to be designed into the system for when the power is out.

 At my home I have installed a mini-split (not vented) heat pump that runs on 20-amps and is very efficient.
 Mini-splits can be installed as a supplemental heater (like in my home) or multiple splits installed for the whole home heating needs.
 Because these units are usually 20-amps or less, a single mini-split can often be backed up with the proper storage design.